 There are few sources of air pollutants in Prince Albert.
 The ambient air quality is generally good.
 Ambient particulate concentrations are likely to be high in low - income residential areas where wood is used as primary fuel source and activities such as refuse burning occur.
-In Leeu-Gamka the newly developed 252 houses have not yet been connected to the electricity grid and make use of wood.
-The Municipality provided permission that external temporary cooking structures can be erected until ESKOM connects residents to the grid.
-The estimated date for this connection is March 2015.
-This will limited carbon dioxide poisoning of residents in the new development.

-Prince Albert have limited pesticide spraying of crops and some motor vehicle exhaust gassess on the N1 and N12.
+Prince Albert have limited pesticide spraying of crops and some motor vehicle exhaust gasses on the N1 and N12.
 This leads to elevated ambient concentrations of particulates and NOx (Nitrogen Oxides) during peak holiday periods.
-Seasonable agricultural an biomass burning also occur but have a low impact on air quality.
+Seasonable agricultural a biomass burning also occur but have a low impact on air quality.